East Lake Golf Club

-East Lake Golf Club is a private golf club 5 miles east of downtown Atlanta, Georgia.
-Established in 1904, it is the oldest golf course in the city.
-East Lake was the home course of golfer Bobby Jones and much of its clubhouse serves as a tribute to his accomplishments.
+East Lake Golf Club is a private golf club in the southeastern United States in Atlanta, Georgia, located 5 mi east of downtown.
+Established in 1904, it is the oldest course in the city.
+East Lake was the home course of golf legend Bobby Jones and much of its clubhouse serves as a tribute to his accomplishments.

 Since 2004, East Lake has been the permanent home of the Tour Championship, the culminating event of the PGA Tour Playoffs for the FedEx Cup.
 The Tour Championship was first played at the course in 1998.
 The reigning Tour Championship and FedEx Cup champion is Tommy Fleetwood.

-All proceeds from operations at East Lake Golf Club—more than $20 million to date—go to support the East Lake Foundation, which has helped transform one of the nation's worst public housing projects into a thriving community.
+All proceeds from operations at East Lake Golf Club—more than $20 million to date—go to support the East Lake Foundation, which works to improve public housing projects in the Atlanta area.

 History

 Early years

 Old postcard of the course at East Lake.

 The Atlanta Athletic Club (AAC) was formed in 1898 and due to its popularity it gained 700 members in only four years.
 The director of the club's athletic program was John Heisman, the famous football coach for whom the Heisman Trophy is named.
 In 1904 the AAC bought property at East Lake to build a country club which included a golf course.
 Course architect Tom Bendelow was asked to lay out the course.

 Bobby Jones age 9 shown playing golf at his home course at East Lake.

 The course's first holes were built in 1906 and were initially only seven holes, then nine.
 In the summer of 1907, the course was expanded to 17 holes, and later that year the 18th hole was built to complete it.
 Also in 1907, the first significant tournament was hosted at East Lake, the Southern Amateur, won by Nelson Whitney.
 In 1908, Tom Bendelow opened his "No. 2" course at East Lake.

 In 1913, famed golf course architect Donald Ross redesigned the course at East Lake.
 The new plan provided for each of the nine holes to conclude at the clubhouse.
 Ross also redesigned the No. 2 course in 1928.

 A tragic fire destroyed the original clubhouse at East Lake in 1925.
 Following the fire, famed architect Philip Shutze, who is known for constructing the famous Swan House in Buckhead, was hired by the club to build East Lake's present day two-story Tudor style clubhouse.